Polling Mode vs. Interrupt Mode¶

 If packets fail to pass on an interface after changing it to interrupt mode, then that interface is not capable of using interrupt mode with the current driver.

-This is known to be an issue with certain interfaces such as:
+This is known to be an issue with the following interfaces:

 This limitation may affect other types of interfaces as well.